urbanopt/urbanopt.github.io/customization/example_post_processor.md

 end
 ```

-5) Finally, add `number_of_occupant` to the add_program method that is used by the Post-Processor to aggregate the program attributes values.
+5) Finally, add `number_of_occupants` to the add_program method that is used by the Post-Processor to aggregate the program attributes values.

 ```ruby
 def add_program(other)